U. L. Washington: Post-playing career

-After his playing career, Washington coached and managed in the minor league organizations of the Pirates (1989), Royals (1991–98), Los Angeles Dodgers (1999), Minnesota Twins (2001–02), and Boston Red Sox (2003–14).
+In 1989, the Pittsburgh Pirates hired Washington as the manager of the Welland Pirates in the New York-Penn League.
+Washington also coached and managed in the minor league organizations of the Royals (1991–98), Los Angeles Dodgers (1999), Minnesota Twins (2001–02), and Boston Red Sox (2003–14).
+Working for the Greenville Drive in 2013, Washington worked with Mookie Betts, helping him change his swing to become more of a power hitter.

 In 1992, while coaching the Memphis Chicks, Washington appeared in one game as a shortstop, going hitless in two at bats.
-Washington went 1 for 1, hitting a line drive off Eric Johnson in the 1991 Cal State Northridge Alumni game.